 In comparison to most other solutions available, Wix Stores is very affordable.
 The service comes in three different packages: Business Basic, Business Unlimited, and Business VIP.
-Each of these offers unlimited bandwidth, differing only in storage space (20 GB, 35 GB, and 50 GB, respectively).
-These limits are a bit tight when set alongside those of other ecommerce platforms, however, there aren't any product or sales limits.
+Each of these offers unlimited bandwidth but differs in storage space (20 GB, 35 GB, and 50 GB, respectively).
+These limits are a bit tight when set alongside those of other ecommerce platforms, however, there aren't any restrictions on products or sales.

 Certain features, like subscriptions or marketplace integrations, are only available in the two more expensive packages.
 The main highlight for Business VIP subscribers is premium support.

 Payment fees depend largely on the gateway which you use.
-As mentioned above, with Wix Payments, for a USD-based store, these entail, per transaction 2.9% of the total +$0.30.
+As mentioned above, with Wix Payments, for a USD-based store, these entail 2.9% of the total +$0.30.

-With all of that said, we do want to raise a slight issue, namely, the lack of transparency regarding the features available (or not available) in each subscription.
-We were also disappointed to see that a free version of Wix Stores isn't available.
-We say Wix Stores, because you can create a website (or store) for free, however, when you activate payments, you'll be asked to select (and pay for) a subscription to Wix Stores.
+With all of that said, we do want to discuss the lack of transparency regarding the features available (or not available) in each subscription.
+No free version of Wix Stores is available.
+While you can create a website (or store) for free, you cannot accept payments without paying for a Wix Stores subscription.
 The best that the Israeli provider can do is a two-week money-back guarantee.

 An overview of Wix Stores' prices can be found below: